johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 > -- Sherlock Holmes (Arthur Conan Doyle)

 For a long time Bayesian inference was something I understood without really understanding it.
-I only really *got it* it after reading Chapter 2 of John K. Kruschke's textbook [*Doing Bayesian Data Analysis*](https://nyu-cdsc.github.io/learningr/assets/kruschke_bayesian_in_R.pdf), where he describes Bayesian Inference as [*Reallocation of Credibility Across Possibilities*](https://link.springer.com/article/10.3758/s13423-017-1272-1).
+I only really *got it* it after reading Chapter 2 of John K. Kruschke's textbook [*Doing Bayesian Data Analysis*](https://nyu-cdsc.github.io/learningr/assets/kruschke_bayesian_in_R.pdf), where he describes Bayesian Inference as *Reallocation of Credibility Across Possibilities*

 I now understand Bayesian Inference to be essentially Sherlock Holmes' pithy statement about eliminating the impossible quoted above, taken to its mathematical conclusion.
-This article is my own attempt to elucidate this idea, targeted for readers of my article on [Distributed Bayesian Reasoning](/distributed-bayesian-reasoning-introduction).
+This article is my own attempt to elucidate this idea.
+If this essay doesn't do the trick, you might try [Bayesian Reasoning for Intelligent People](https://www.google.com/search?q=bayesian+for+smart+people&oq=bayesian+for+smart+people&aqs=chrome..69i57.3581j0j9&sourceid=chrome&ie=UTF-8) by Simon DeDeo or Kruschke's [Bayesian data analysis for newcomers](https://link.springer.com/article/10.3758/s13423-017-1272-1).

 ## Prior Beliefs